PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 pre-extraction baseline.
 The sequential `-cotof` gate passes with maximum absolute error `0.000102996826171875` and zero process-tree SWAP.

+The static Swish-to-Squeeze rank adapter now has a bounded indexed owner in `pre_unary_squeeze_suffix_layout.py`.
+It accepts only the production-proven `NHWC -> NCHW -> Logistic/Mul -> Squeeze(axis=2) -> Transpose([0,2,1])` family.
+Resolution requires typed rank-four and rank-three permutations, positive and identical static shape signatures, exact NHWC/NCHW and NCW/NWC views, matching dtype and per-tensor quantization, resolved source ownership, exclusive mutable data edges, graph order and public-boundary safety, and compatible Session layout state.
+Malformed Squeeze options are a strict no-op.
+Each accepted candidate is captured as an immutable tensor/operator contract and fully resolved again before mutation, so stale plans are rejected atomically.
+Apply updates inputs and outputs through the shared graph index, removes only the pre/post Transposes, explicitly reconciles layout state, and has a deterministic candidate/rewrite bound without internal pruning or whole-graph producer/consumer-map reconstruction.

+The wrapper preserves the original raw implementation after the indexed dispatch and remains the single historical prune/report boundary.
+Plain unary operators, NCHW axis-3 Squeeze, dynamic signatures, relaxed or shared edges, and every other strict rejection therefore retain compatibility behavior.
+Tier 1 `inference_ops15.onnx` establishes the real owner with indexed counts `1, 0, 0`.
+Its float32, float16, and correspondence outputs remain
+byte-identical to the pre-extraction baseline.
+Sequential `-cotof` passes with maximum absolute error `1.9073486328125e-06`, and both conversion checks record zero process-tree SWAP.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter